 On August 20, 2003, Crosswave Communications Inc. ("Crosswave"), our former equity method investee and primary provider of data communication services, and two of its subsidiaries filed voluntary petitions with the Tokyo District Court for the commencement of corporate reorganization proceedings, which are proceedings to rehabilitate an insolvent company similar in some respects to Chapter 11 bankruptcy proceedings in the United States.
 As a result, we wrote-off our investment in Crosswave and no longer consider Crosswave to be an IIJ Group company.
-On December 15, 2003, the business operations of Crosswave including its network on which we relied to provide services for our network, were transferred to NTT Communications Corporation ("NTT Communications").
-We have contracted with NTT Communications for the continued use of the network services it acquired from Crosswave.
+On December 15, 2003, the business operations of Crosswave, including its network on which we relied to provide our network services, were transferred to NTT Communications Corporation ("NTT Communications").
+We have contracted with NTT Communications for the continued use of the network it acquired from Crosswave.

 On June 26 and September 16, 2003, we completed private placements of a total of 15,880 shares of our common stock to investors in Japan for an aggregate amount of ¥13.3 billion for working capital and repayment of our outstanding 1.75% convertible notes due on March 31, 2005.
 As a result of these transactions, the total number of our issued shares of common stock increased to 38,360 and shareholding of the Nippon Telegraph and Telephone Corporation ("NTT") Group increased to 31.6%.
-We have also agreed with NTT that it has the right to nominate three persons to serve as either our directors or statutory auditors, subject to shareholder approval of any nomination at our first general shareholders' meeting after NTT's investment.
+We have also agreed with NTT that it has the right to nominate three persons to serve as either our directors or company auditors, subject to shareholder approval of any nomination at our first general shareholders' meeting after NTT's investment.
 In addition, we and NTT agreed to undertake efforts to jointly engage in the development of broadband and Information Technology and other related business, to expand the business relationship between us and NTT in connection with new business opportunities and to discuss secondment of employees to each other.

-On October 1, 2005, IIJ Media Communications Inc. ("IIJ-MC"), our former consolidated subsidiary, was merged into us after a portion of IIJ-MC's business was transferred to IIJ Technology Inc., our consolidated subsidiary.
+On October 1, 2005, IIJ Media Communications Inc. ("IIJ-MC"), our former consolidated subsidiary, was merged into us after a portion of IIJ-MC's business was transferred to IIJ Technology Inc. ("IIJ-Tech"), our consolidated subsidiary.
 Asia Internet Holding Co., Ltd., our former equity method investee, became our wholly owned consolidated subsidiary, and was merged into us on October 1, 2005.
 In each of the mergers, we became the surviving company.
+On May 11, 2007, we made our two subsidiaries, IIJ-Tech and Net Care, Inc. ("Net Care") wholly owned through share exchanges to increase synergies among our group companies and allocate group resources more efficiently to provide our total network solutions to our customers.

-On December 2, 2005, we listed on the Mothers market of the Tokyo Stock Exchange.
-In connection with the listing, we issued 12,500 new shares of common stock for an amount of ± 6.0 billion.
+On December 2, 2005, we listed on the Mothers market of the Tokyo Stock Exchange ("TSE").
+In connection with the listing, we issued 12,500 new shares of common stock for an amount of ¥6.0 billion.
 As we conducted a 1 to 5 split of our shares of common stock on October 11, 2005, the total number of our issued shares of common stock increased to 204,300.
+On December 14, 2006, we moved to the First Section of the TSE for our listing in Japan, without the issuance of new shares.